An improved semidefinite programming hierarchy for testing entanglement: Introduction

 While some of these techniques have been used to analyze SDP hierarchies in the past, they have generally not been applied to the problems arising in quantum information.
 We hope that they find future application to understanding entanglement witnesses, monogamy of entanglement and related phenomena.

 Our main contribution is an improved version of the DPS hierarchy which we describe in Section~\ref{sec:results}.
 It is always at least as stringent as the DPS hierarchy, and in Theorem~\ref{thm:main} we show that it outperforms DPS by converging exactly at a finite level, depending on the input dimension.
+We also present numerical evidence in Section~\ref{sec:numerics} that the improved hierarchy outperforms DPS even at the lowest nontrivial level for systems of small dimension.